larry98official/python-tokioschool/README.md

 # python-tokioschool
-Final project for Python course in Tokio School
+Final project in Python for the Tokyo School Python course